 Previously, we have investigated how different dimensions of pain could affect anxiety and depression coexisting with clinical pain states.
 In ongoing projects, we examine how perception of short-lasting pain is influenced by abstract thinking, concrete thinking, and distraction.
 In the future, we plan to investigate how different mental strategies could influence the perception of different pain states.

 Concluded as well as ongoing research is based on data from participants with induced, experimental pain and from clinical populations with different musculoskeletal pain states.
 Examples of the latter are benign low-back pain, arthrosis, and more general pain states such as fibromyalgia syndrome.

-- Carina Elmqvist Associate professor
+- Carina Elmqvist Adjunct professor

-- Gunilla Lindqvist Senior Lecturer
+- Gunilla Lindqvist Associate professor